Customers today expect more, and honestly, why shouldn’t they?

 Data privacy & security (the trust dealbreaker)

-Customer support has access to everything: names, order histories, card details, delivery addresses, even voice recordings.
+Customer support has access to everything: names, order histories, card details, delivery addresses, and even voice recordings.
 So it’s not shocking that 81% of customers say they worry about how companies use their data when AI is involved.

 If your AI algorithms are analyzing customer data:

-• Map your data flows.
+- Map your data flows.
 Know exactly what gets collected, where it sits, and who or what touches it.

-• Put safeguards in place.
+- Put safeguards in place.
 Encryption, redaction for sensitive details, and audit trails that don’t require detective work.

-• Talk to customers like humans.
+- Talk to customers like humans.
 A simple “You’re chatting with an assistant - here’s how your info is used” goes further than a 2,000-word privacy policy no one reads.

 Accuracy & quality (being fast means nothing if you’re wrong)